Local ski resorts enjoying “epic” conditions over Presidents’ Day weekend

 And it’s an activity that can be easily done safely during the pandemic.

-You could see as skiers and riders made their way down the mountain, just how smooth the conditions were at Otis Ridge.
-Typically Presidents’ Day Weekend is one of their biggest, and this year despite the pandemic, was no different.
+You could see as skiers and riders made their way down the mountain, just how smooth the conditions were at Otis Ridge Sunday.
+Typically Presidents’ Day weekend is one of their biggest, and this year, despite the pandemic was no different.

-“Its been great.
-This is the fourth or fifth time up for us this season we are having a nice time,” said Meredith Sen of East Longmeadow.
-“Its nice to have all the runs open.
+“It’s been great.
+This is the fourth or fifth time up for us this season, we are having a nice time,” said Meredith Sen of East Longmeadow.
+She told 22News, “It’s nice to have all the runs open.
 The conditions are good.”

 “We keep going here as long as people come, if the visits keep coming, we’ll run right into April if we can,” said Vanoostveen.